 The "dip" in the proportion of renewable energy in 2015 and 2016 is due to the fact that lightning struck our production building and our Made in Germany production was temporarily move to a rented facility.
 The landlord used fossil fuels for electricity and heat.
 Ever since our VAUDE production is back in our own premises, all machines are working again with 100 % renewable electricity and gas.

 The downward "spike" in 2021 should be seen in the context of the Corona pandemic, which led to a sharp drop in fuel consumption in the previous year (2020) - and thus to an increased share of renewables in total energy consumption.
 This effect returned to normal in 2021.

 In 2008, VAUDE introduced a business Environmental Management System and has been certified according to EMAS and ISO14001 ever since.
 Energy management plays a central role in this system: All energy consumption is recorded and evaluated annually.

-VAUDE has renovated a part of the building that had been used as a warehouse in accordance with DGNB- standards (German Sustainable Building Council) to make offices.
+VAUDE has renovated a part of the building that had been used as a warehouse to make offices, in accordance with DGNB standards (German Sustainable Building Council).
 The entire administration building was modernized.
 After a fire in 2015, VAUDE built its new Manufaktur production site in 2016.

 Here are a few examples:

-As a participant of the IHK Energieimpuls-Netzwerk Bodensee-Oberschwaben, we are obligated to increase our energy efficiency.
-We have set concrete goals to accomplish this – read more at: "Our goals in detail".
+As a participant of the IHK Energieimpuls-Netzwerk Bodensee-Oberschwaben, we are obliged to increase our energy efficiency.
+We have set concrete goals to accomplish this – read more at: Our Goals in Detail.